Joan-Amudu/Wild-Aussie/README.md

 My inspiration of writing the client and user stories is driven from [mountain goat](https://www.mountaingoatsoftware.com/agile/user-stories).

+### User Stories

 ### Client Stories
 * As a site administrator, I can read site memebers published information and approve or reject them so that only valid and appropriate content is published.
 * As a site administrator, I can delete any published information, so I can remove things that will no longer valid.
 * As a site administrator, I can edit any site member profile so that I can correct problems for members.